rg1990/knee-finder/README.md

 # knee-finder
-Short spiel about the repo.
-What does it do and where did the method come from?
-Who can it be of use to? (battery research community).
-Link to Medium article for context.
+This repository implements the algorithm described here: https://www.mdpi.com/1996-1073/14/4/1206, used to identify the location of knee points and knee onsets in battery capacity degradation curves.
+The paper describes internal resistance "elbows", however the algorithm and this implementation can be applied to both knees and elbows.

 <h3>Usage</h3>
 Creating an instance of KneeFinder only requires x and y data arrays.
 The analysis is performed upon instantiation.<br>